Azure/azure-powershell/documentation/preview/README.md

 - [Add Model flattening to cmdlets][RFC0004]
 - [Support for Etags][RFC0005]
 - [Consistent Create and Modify Cmdlets Across Services][RFC0006]

+## Issues and feedback

+This is a preview version of the Azure PowerShell module and we are looking to get your feedback

+If there is a feature you would like to see in Azure PowerShell or if your encounter issues with this preview, please [create an issue][GitHubIssues] in this repo.
+The Azure PowerShell team is reviewing those isses and may come back to you with additional questions.

 <!-- References -->